cosmosgame/save-the-world/content/articles/index.md

       - It all starts in the body
       - Every emotion has a place in the body
         - the body keeps the score
+      - Paleo
         - Diet
         - Exercise
+        - Athleticism
       - Healing our sexuality
         - HAI
-      - Food
-      - Athleticism
       - Really respecting this leads to organicity
     - Organicity
       - Every organism is striving towards healing.
 Always.